 I seek new ways of healing.
 I’ve always been interested in finding new ways to heal both individual and cultural wounds.
 My research explores cultural healing.
 Dreams, stories, art, and the imaginal can facilitate healing.
 And I am a Reiki master, which is a form of energy healing from Japan.

 I seek out foreign lands both literally and figuratively.
-I’ve lived in various countries including the U.S., England, Scotland, and Austria, and have visited many places across the world.
-Over the last seven years, I’ve spent significant time in Greece.
-Each place I've lived or visited has provided me with insights into myself and human nature.
+I’ve lived in various countries, including the U.S., England, Scotland, and Austria, and have visited many places across the world.
+I’ve spent significant time in Greece.
+Each place I've lived or visited has given me insights into myself and human nature.
 My time in Greece has introduced me to the Greek goddesses and their connections to the power of the feminine.